Comforting Words of Encouragement For Women During Time of COVID-19

 What are the comforting words of encouragement for women during the time of COVID-19?
 We enter 2020 with hopes and aspirations for a newer, brighter, better year.
 All of us collectively marked our calendars with birthdays, anniversaries, and trips.

-Life’s greatest challenges happened in the blink of an eye.
-This new disease outbreak around the world and with people dying.
+Life’s greatest challenges happened in the blink of an eye—this new disease outbreak worldwide and with people dying.

 The pandemic happened.